Storidge/cio-faq/integrations.md

 Storidge cluster metrics for Prometheus are available via a containerized exporter.

 For instructions on enabling this feature and a list of exported metrics, please refer to [Prometheus integration](https://docs.storidge.com/integrations/prometheus.html).

+### How do I use Grafana with Storidge?

+Grafana is often paired with Prometheus to visualize metrics.
+Where Prometheus gathers time-series data, Grafana visualizes it.

+Before running Grafana, first setup Prometheus to serve metrics for the Storidge cluster.
+Refer to [Prometheus integration](https://docs.storidge.com/integrations/prometheus.html) to expose cluster stats at port 16995 on the /metrics endpoint.

+Next, follow steps in [Grafana integration](https://docs.storidge.com/integrations/grafana.html) to visualize the cluster metrics.
+You can download and use this [example Grafana dashboard](https://grafana.com/grafana/dashboards/11359) as a reference.

 ### Is there a Terraform reference for setting up Storidge cluster?